chetankush/customer-management-system/README.md

 install docker on your system

 ### Install mysql on docker

 install docker on your system then refer to gofr documentation for mysql intallation and connection -> https://gofr.dev/docs/v1/quick-start/connecting-mysql

-create your own table and db on mysql - name it as you want

 **use these commands to access the mysql database on docker ->**